jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

 team, the **prioritization** table is automatically filled by **AMMonitor** functions.
-The primary purpose of the **prioritization** table is to track, *through time*, the probability that a target species has been captured (on recordings or photos) at a site.
+The primary purpose of the **prioritization** table is to track, *through time*, the probability that a target species has been captured at a site.
 This table is populated by **AMMonitor** functions based on the probability that the species has been previously captured, given presence.
 Users do not interact with this table directly.

 Below, we view the **prioritization** table’s metadata using `dbTables()`: